 This exciting program provides children with disabilities a special environment for learning and growing by providing opportunities to utilize existing skills and develop new ones.
 Traditional after-school activities are provided, including arts, games, sports, and educational activities.
 DPR provides a 1:3 staff to participant ratio.
 Children needing 1:1 support require a family-provided care provider.

 Explore Afterschool Program (Program for Youth Ages 13-21): This program provides an alternative to inclusion, which promotes the development of life skills through group activities and exposure to diverse athletic, creative, and educational experiences.
 If you believe inclusion is not the best option for your child, or he/she is older than 17, Explore is a great option.

 Programs for Adults (Ages 55 and up)

 Arts and Crafts: Interested in tapping into your creative side?
 This arts and crafts program provides the opportunity, through guided instruction.
-No experience necessary.
+No experience is necessary.
 Your only expense your supplies.